lilmond/httping/README.md

   -t TIMEOUT, --timeout TIMEOUT
                         Socket connection timeout value.
   -nv, --no-verify      Whether to verify SSL if the connection is HTTPS.
+  -p PROXY, --proxy PROXY
+                        Use proxy to ping?
+Type the address if so, example: socks5://127.0.0.1:9050 -gr, --get-response   Whether to receive response header and body from the server and print it in the terminal.
+  --header HEADERS      Add a custom header.
+Example: "--header Authorization: token123"
 ```

 # Example